stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (kveng−stat6250): Does this method permanent re-define the values of the varaible?
 - Answer (kveng-stat6250): Yes, it will.
 - *Question* (lwang30-stat6250): What is the order for arithmetic operator's processing ?
+- Question (aoneill2−stat6250): Must assignment statements for operations on variables use explicit mention of the variable, or can it be implied, such as count=+1?